whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. CPU:            Intel Core i5-8250U
 3. Graphics:        Intel UHD Graphics 620 // Dual monitor with HDMI (Index 2) and 2048 MB VRAM
 4. Wifi:           Intel Dual Band Wireless-AC 8265 - with bluetooth // REPLACED WITH DW1560 (AirDrop and Handoff Working perfectly)
-5. Card Reader:    Connected via USB
+5. Card Reader:    Alcor Micro USB Card Reader Connected via USB
 6. Camera:         ASUS UVC HD
 7. Audio:          Conexant Audio CX8050
 8. Touchpad:       ELAN1200
 9. Bios Version:   309

-## Thing will not able to use
+## Not Working

 1. FN + media controller's key

-## Known problems

-1. Not on X510UA-BQ490
+2. The support for DRM contents is limited due to incompatible firmware.
+Please see the [DRM Compatibility Chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).

 ## VoodooI2C

 1. Polling mode for smooth movements and gestures
-2. Finger ID-implemented VoodooInput and VoodooI2C for persistent gesture input

 ## Attention please
 1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
 If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.